osmcode/pyosmium/README.md

 ## Installation

-To compile the bindings, simply run
+To compile and install the bindings, simply run

-    make

-There is currently no installation or packaging script because the library is still in an alpha state.
+    python setup.py install

 ## License